 What are the Risks and Side Effects of Liposuction?

-There are potential risks and side effects with all types of plastic surgery.
-Side effects and potential risks of liposuction include
+There are potential risks and side effects with all types of plastic surgery including:

 - Bleeding under the skin